 A post shared by SYDNEY SKIN & LASER CLINIC (@sherynesayed) on

 Often affecting the face, chest and back, nodular acne is characterized by hard, painful acne lesions deep under the skin.
-They are similar to cysts in the sense that they do not come to a head and remain underneath the skin’s surface, but some of them do.
+Often they do not come to a head and remain underneath the skin’s surface, but some of them do.
 There are many factors that can cause nodular acne, the most common being overactive sebaceous (or oil) glands, an abnormal buildup of dead cells within the pores, androgen (or male) hormones and overgrowth of acne-causing bacteria.
 Since over-the-counter acne treatments are not effective against nodular acne, no matter how consistently you use them, Allawh recommends prescription medications such as Isotretinoin, as well as oral antibiotics.

 One thing all of these types of acne have in common is that you should try not to touch and prod at them.
 In other words, step away from the magnifying mirror.
-“Acne is usually a temporary (albeit brutal) part of life, but the scarring that can result can follow us for years and be quite tricky to treat,” says Robinson, who also recommends her patients with acne cut out dairy for a few months to see if it helps.
-“I have found dairy to cause a lot of inflammation, which of course we don’t want to add to an inflammatory skin condition,” she adds.
+“Acne is usually a temporary (albeit brutal) part of life, but the scarring that can result can follow us for years and be quite tricky to treat,” says Robinson.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.